IlyaLab/gssnng/README.md

 ## Groupby

-The specific neighborhood for each cell can be controlled by using the groupby parameter.
+The group of cells available for constructing the neighborhood graph can be controlled by using the groupby parameter.
 In the example above, by setting groupby='louvain', only cells within a louvain cluster will be considered as being part of the neighborhood and will available for sampling.

-Groupby specifies a column name that's found in the AnnData.obs table, and it can also take a list of column names.
+Groupby specifies a column name (or list of columns) that's found in the AnnData.obs table.
 In that case, cells will be grouped as the intersection of categories.
 For example, using groupby=['louvain','phenotype'] will take cells that are first in a given louvain cluster and then also in a given phenotype group.
 By also setting the recompute_neighbors, the nearest neighbor graph is recomputed within this subset of cells.
 Controlling the